raganwald/presentations/optimism.md

 ^ I hope you feel that same sense of optimism in your life.

 ^ And I hope you will take your talents, your excellence, forward.
-If you have been struggling, I hope you now have a hint that perhaps your struggles are temporary, and specific, and that you will fix them.
+If you have been struggling, I hope you now have a hint that perhaps your struggles are temporary, and specific, and that you will make them better.

 ^ And I hope that you will take this model, these ideas, and apply them to making your team, your community, and your society happy, optimistic, and productive.